datakurre/robotrecorder_vagrant/README.rst

         ${note1} =  Add note
         ...    css=#plone-contentmenu-factories
         ...
-At first, click Add new… to open the menu ...    width=180  position=left
+At first, click Add new... to open the menu ...    width=180  position=left

         Speak  At first, I click the Add new menu.